Other NYU Students

 This page is a resource for Other NYU Students or NYU Students Outside of Stern Undergraduate College interested in Stern Undergraduate coursework, programs, or opportunities.

-Registration for Fall 2021: Questions about enrolling in Stern coursework for the Spring semester?
+Registration for Spring 2022: Questions about enrolling in Stern coursework for the Spring semester?
 RSVP for a Live Registration Webinar via Zoom with a Stern Adviser!
 RSVP HERE.

-Registration for Summer: Non-Stern students are eligible to enroll in Summer offerings of Stern coursework.
+Registration for J-Term/Summer: Non-Stern students are eligible to enroll in J-Term/Summer offerings of Stern coursework.
 Enroll as normal through Albert, as long as there is space in the course and you meet the prerequisites!

 Enrollment into Stern Coursework